 - ServSafe certification is valid for five years.

 - Both courses are generally offered once per semester.

 Auxiliary and Dining Services Employees: Register for this course through Auxiliary Services Human Resources.
 If you are not an Auxiliary or Dining Services employee, contact Alyssa Rusiecki to register.

 The ServSafe course is the industry standard in food safety training providing accurate, up-to-date information for all employees in all aspects of food handling from receiving and storing to preparing and serving.

-Auxiliary Services Student and New Employee Food Safety Training
+Center for Student Businesses Food Safety Training

 Food Safety and Sanitation Refresher Workshop

 - The Food Safety and Sanitation Refresher 1-Hour workshop reviews and updates food safety requirements and regulations.

 - It is an annual requirement for all Dining Services employees.